Rachel: Children

+After Leah conceived again, Rachel finally gave birth to a son, Joseph, who would become Jacob's favorite child.
+Her second child, Benjamin, was born after a difficult labor which led to Rachel's death.

+Departure from Paddam Aram

-After Joseph's birth, Jacob decided to return to the land of Canaan with his family.
-Fearing that Laban would deter him, he fled with his two wives (Leah and Rachel) and twelve children without informing his father-in-law.
+After Joseph's birth and following God's guidance, Jacob decided to return to the land of Canaan with his family.
+Fearing that Laban would deter him, he fled with his two wives (Leah and Rachel) and children without informing his father-in-law.
 Laban pursued him and accused him of stealing his teraphim.
 Indeed, Rachel had taken her father's teraphim, hidden them inside her camel's seat cushion, and sat upon them.
 Laban had neglected to give his daughters their inheritance.

 Not knowing that the teraphim were in his wife's possession, Jacob pronounced a curse on whoever had them: "With whoever you will find your gods, he will not live".
 Laban proceeded to search the tents of Jacob and his wives, but when he came to Rachel's tent, she told her father, "Let not my lord be angered that I cannot rise up before you, for the way of women is upon me".
 Laban left her alone, and the teraphim were not discovered.